hybridsjs/hybrids/docs/component-model/structure.md

 #### Readonly

-If the function has only one argument, the property is read-only, and the function is called with the element instance:
+If the function has only one argument, the property will be read-only, and the function is called with the element instance:

 ```javascript
 define({